 In some cases, it was not wrong to think so.
 Especially during the integration phase, it can be more practical to have your engineering, development, and strategy team all in one place.
 It simplifies brainstorming and task management, which in turn produces better business ideas and improved productivity.

 And it’s not just Yahoo – Steve Jobs promoted in-office work as a far more productive environment.
-He went as far as to invest in office design in which bathrooms are centrally-located.
+He went as far as to invest in office design in which bathrooms are centrally located.
 The goal was to inspire employees to interact as they “bump into each other.”
-True – not all chit-chat was work-related, but the little amount that was delivered excellent results.
+True – not all chit-chat was work-related, but the tiny amount that was delivered excellent results.

 Times have changed.
 An increasing number of startups are choosing to implement a distributed workforce model in the earlier stages.
 The change was inflicted for multiple reasons, including the rise in competition, new technological advancements, and increased focus on globalization.

 This did not happen overnight.
 It took years for businesses (of all sizes and ages) to test the distributed work model and see if the outcome is satisfactory.
 Apparently – since we are now looking at a 140% increase in the number of distributed workforces since 2005.

 The term “distributed” is attributed to teams that are dispersed across several locations.
 The trend mainly started with development, sales, and support teams, but today we see this trend expand to other departments.

 In some cases, startups don’t even establish a physical office but choose to have all their employees work remotely.
 If all is properly arranged, this represents quite a practical and economical approach to a growing business.

 How distributed teams facilitate plans for your startup

 Collaboration with remote workers does bring about specific challenges, but those who approach this transition strategically know that the pros outweigh the cons.